Artificial Intelligence in Investment Management — Elevating Client Relationships and Returns

 We will first look at current and future AI applications in investment management.
 We will then look at how investment managers can identify high-value AI opportunities, set up for success, and co-create solutions with AI startups.

-AI Applications in Investment Management
+Integrating AI & Fintech into Investment Management

 Risk Management: using machine learning to manage investment & portfolio risk